ankitpokhrel08/transformer_implementation/readme.md

-# Sanskrit-to-English Neural Machine Translation 🕉️
+# Sanskrit-to-English Neural Machine Translation

 A character-level Transformer model for translating English text to Sanskrit using PyTorch, with a beautiful Streamlit web interface.

-## 🎯 Overview
+## Overview

 This project implements a complete neural machine translation system that converts English text to Sanskrit (Devanagari script) using a Transformer architecture with multi-head attention mechanisms.

 ## ✨ Features

-- **🧠 Transformer Architecture**: Full encoder-decoder with multi-head attention
+- **Transformer Architecture**: Full encoder-decoder with multi-head attention
-- **📝 Character-Level Translation**: Fine-grained tokenization for better accuracy
+- **Character-Level Translation**: Fine-grained tokenization for better accuracy
-- **� Complete Vocabulary**: Comprehensive Sanskrit character set
+- **Complete Vocabulary**: Comprehensive Sanskrit character set

-## 🚀 Quick Start
+## Quick Start

 ### 1. **Install Dependencies**